kyndder/OSX86dotNET-Linux4macOS/README.md

 This are the current features:

   - Creates a macOS installer.
-  - Installs Clover Bootloader to disk for UEFI and Legacy boot.
+  - Install Clover Bootloader to disk for UEFI and Legacy boot.
-  - Download and installs a Basic set of kexts (work in progress).
+  - Download and install Basic set of kexts (work in progress).
   - Install hfsprogs to access HFS and HFS+ formatted partitions.
   - Compile and Install APFS-Fuse to access APFS formatted partitions.
+  - Mount APFS formatted partitions.
   - Installs basic developments tools.
   - Installs ACPI tools.
   - Extracts and decompile ACPI Tables.